Jimdo/components-stats/README.md

 Create a **config.js** file based on `config.example`.

-A GitHub [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with scope `repo` is required, to access the `ORG` private repositories through GitHub APIs.
+A GitHub [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with scope `repo` is required, to access the `org` private repositories through GitHub APIs.

-Usage for `PKG_NAME` will be analyzed across `ORG`, excluding repositories that did not receive any commit in the last `DAYS_UNTIL_STALE` days.
+Usage for `pkgName` will be analyzed across `org`, excluding repositories that did not receive any commit in the last `daysUntilStale` days.
 Be patient, this will take some time.

-The list of repositories having `PKG_NAME` as dependency is collected through the [**components-stats**](https://github.com/Jimdo/components-stats) npm module.
+The list of repositories having `pkgName` as dependency is collected through the [**components-stats**](https://github.com/Jimdo/components-stats) npm module.

-Omit `COMPONENTS` to report all components.
+Omit `components` to report all components.

 > :warning: The script will clone all the eligible repositories locally and use them as source for [react-scanner](https://github.com/moroshko/react-scanner).
 If a repository already exists locally, it will update it with a `git pull`.